jonnb123/Jonathan-Bentham/README.md

 Follow the link for more detail.

 # [Project 2: Firm Disciplinary Action (Logistic Regression)](https://github.com/jonnb123/LogisticRegression)
 * This project looks at whether a law firm needs disciplinary action from a company based off 11 variables.
+The data is from the recrutiment process for the solicitors Regulation Authority (SRA).
 * Outliers were removed from the dataset and multicollinearity was examined using a heatmap:

 ![](/images/heatMap2.png)